PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Evaluate Data Package operation, specifying the EML document describing the data package to be evaluated in the request message body, and returning a transaction identifier in the response message body as plain text; the transaction identifier may be used in a subsequent call to readDataPackageError to determine the operation status or to readEvaluateReport to obtain the evaluate quality report.
+Evaluate Data Package operation, specifying the EML document describing the data package to be evaluated in the request message body, and returning a *transaction identifier* in the response message body as plain text; the *transaction identifier* may be used in a subsequent call to :ref:`Read Data Package Error <read-data-package-error>` to determine the operation status or to :ref:`Read Evaluate Report <read-evaluate-report>` to obtain the evaluate quality report.

 REST API
 """"""""